 The Cut-Up technique is to writing what collage is to visual art.
 Its recent use was pioneered by William Burroughs and Brion Gysin, and later David Bowie used it during the 1970s.
-The basic method is simple — write a piece of work, cut the paper up with scissors, and rearrange the pieces to form new phrases and new meanings.
+Nowadays writers like Jeff Noon use it.

-“The best writing seems to be done almost by accident but writers until the cut-up method was made explicit … had no way to produce the accident of spontaneity.
+The best writing seems to be done almost by accident but writers until the cut-up method was made explicit … had no way to produce the accident of spontaneity.
 You cannot will spontaneity.
-But you can introduce the spontaneous factor with a pair of scissors.”
+But you can introduce the spontaneous factor with a pair of scissors.

 William S. Burroughs, RE/SEARCH #4/5, 1982

 Purists might complain about editing the cut-up text, but this process is a tool which you can choose to use at any stage in the process of writing.